-4. Conclusions
+5. Conclusions

 The Neutrinos from Stored Muons (nuSTORM) facility is capable of delivering measurements of $v{e,\mu}N$ ($\bar{v}{e,\mu}N$) scattering for which the flux uncertainty can be reduced to 1% or better.
-Such measurements will reduce the systematic uncertainties and biases in future long-baseline neutrinooscillation experiments thereby enhancing their sensitivity to leptonic CP-invariance violation and improving the precision of their measurements of the oscillation parameters.
+Such measurements will reduce the systematic uncertainties and biases in future long-baseline neutrino-oscillation experiments thereby enhancing their sensitivity to leptonic CP-invariance violation and improving the precision of their measurements of the oscillation parameters.
 The cross-section measurement programme at nuSTORM has the potential to contribute to the understanding of nuclear physics through the use of a pure weak probe that is 100% polarised.
 Should the results of the FNAL Short Baseline Neutrino Program indicate that future searches for light sterile neutrinos are required, nuSTORM can support an exquisitely sensitive sterile-neutrino search programme.

 The implementation of nuSTORM at CERN is being studied within the Physics Beyond Colliders Study Group.
 The goals of the study are to provide a preliminary proposal for siting the facility at CERN, to re-optimise the facility for the neutrino-scattering programme and to demonstrate through simulation that the normalisation of the neutrino flux can be constrained to $\lesssim 1\%$.

-The programme described here will establish nuSTORM as an option for CERN in time for the next update of the European Strategy for Particle Physics.
+The programme described here will establish nuSTORM as an option for CERN in time for the next update of the European Strategy for Particle Physics. nuSTORM can be implemented at the ESS by developing the accelerator complex proposed for the ESS Neutrino Super Beam.